KNOWLEDGE REPRESENTATION FOR MULTI-DISCIPLINARY CO-DESIGN OF BUILDINGS

 Prof. Dr. Steffen Staab

 Department for Analytic Computing (AC), Institute for Parallel and Distributed System, University of Stuttgart

 Tenure-Track Prof. Dr. Thomas Wortmann

-Chair for Computing in Architecture, Institute for Computational Design and Construction (ICD), University of Stuttgart
+Chair for Computing in Architecture, Institute for Computational Design and Construction (ICD-CA), University of Stuttgart

 Dr. Daniel Hérnandez (IPVS)

 Diellza Elshani (ICD)

 - Elshani, D., Lombardi, A., Fisher, A., Staab, S., Hernández, D., & Wortmann, T. (2022, May).
 Knowledge Graphs for Multidisciplinary Co-Design: Introducing RDF to BHoM.
 In Proceedings of LDAC2022 - 10th Linked Data in Architecture and Construction Workshop.
 LDAC2022 - 10th Linked Data in Architecture and Construction Workshop, Hersonissos, Greece.